choreonoid/choreonoid-doc/en/wrs2018/index.rst

 World Robot Summit 2018
 =======================

-At the robotics event `"World Robot Summit (WRS) 2018" <http://worldrobotsummit.org/>`_  held in October 2018, there was an event featuring a robotics competition in a virtual environment simulated by Choreonoid.
-This competition was one of the events held in the `infrastructure and disaster response category  <http://worldrobotsummit.org/wrc2018/disaster/>`_   under the title, “Tunnel Disaster Response and Recovery Challenge”. (`World Robot Challenge (WRC) 2018 <http://worldrobotsummit.org/wrc2018/guideline/>`_, a robotics competition consisting of four categories in total, was held at WRS.)
+At the `World Robot Summit (WRS) <http://worldrobotsummit.org/>`_ 2018 robot event held in October 2018, robot competitions were also held in virtual environments simulated with Choreonoid.
+This competition was titled "Tunnel Disaster Response and Recovery Challenge" and was held as one of the competitions in the Infrastructure and Disaster Response category.
+(WRS hosted the World Robot Challenge (WRC) 2018, a robot competition consisting of four categories in total.)

-This document is a summary of the technical information required for participating in this event.
-The models and simulation settings required for the competition are included as Choreonoid samples, so anyone who did not participate in the competition can also try them out.
-These samples are useful in learning how to make practical use of Choreonoid.
+This document compiles the technical information necessary for participating in this competition.
+The models and simulation settings required for the competition are included as Choreonoid samples, allowing even those who did not participate in the competition to try them out.
+These serve as valuable samples for learning practical applications of Choreonoid.

 .. toctree::
    :maxdepth: 2